IIIF/api/source/auth/2.0/index.md

 ## 5. Probe Service

-The probe service is used by the client to determine the user's access to the access-controlled resource.
+The probe service is used by the client to understand whether the user has access to the access-controlled resource for which the probe service is declared.
+The client sends the token obtained from the corresponding access token service to the probe service.

 ### 5.1.
 Probe Service Description